marano/blog/_posts/2014-03-18-routes-to-spec-or-not-to-spec-in-a-rails-app.markdown

 resources :articles, only: [:index]
 {% endhighlight %}

-If you had written the specs of which routes **should not** exist, it would alert you about that and you would fix the code before commit or go to production.
+If you had written the specs of which routes **should not** exist, it would alert you about that and you would fix the code before committing or going to production.
 That's the most important thing about testing routes.

 You can say that it's not a problem to leave these lost routes there.
-After all there is no link to it in any place...
+After all, there is no link to it in any place...
 It may not be a problem now.
-But what if, some months later, other developer inherit ``ArticlesController`` from [inherited resources][inherited-resources]?
+But what if, some months later, another developer inherits ``ArticlesController`` from [inherited resources][inherited-resources]?
 You will start exposing to public actions that should not even exist.
-It's not hard to believe that already exist bots, just for Rails applications, seeking flaws like this.
+It's not hard to imagine why bots exists exploiting Rails applications seeking flaws like this.

 Other issues could happen too...
 Like Rails being exposed to a security issue that exploits undefined actions with open routes? (no more futurology from this point, I promise ;-)

-Is it worth taking a risk like these, because of lazyness to write a simple test file with 20 lines of code?
+Is it worth taking a risk like this, because of lazyness to write a simple test file with 20 lines of code?
 I don't think so.
-In this case the use of [Defensive programming][defensive-programming] is highly desirable.
+In this case, the use of [Defensive programming][defensive-programming] is highly desirable.

-I'm not saying that if you do not write route specs you'll become like our website.
+I'm not saying that if you do not write route specs, your website will become like the website in this story.
 Definitely our problem was not **only** the missing routing tests.
-But you know the [Broken windows theory][Broken_windows_theory], right?
-So I don't need to say anything more.
+But I'm assuming you know the [Broken windows theory][Broken_windows_theory], right?
+So I don't need to say anything else.

 This is an example of what I think is a good approach to spec the code above: